zira-dev/docs/_docs/data-sources/introduction.md

 Data sources are located under the Companies->Sites

-{% include image.html noBorder="true" img="datasourcesContext.png" lightbox="true" alt="Hamburger menu" caption="Hamburger menu" %}
+{% include image.html noBorder="true" img="datasourcesContext.png" lightbox="true" alt="Hamburger menu" caption="data-sources-context" %}

 after the data source is defined it can be attached to different channels that can reflect the data on graphs and KPIs.